UKHomeOffice/engineering-guidance-and-standards/docs/standards/service-reliability.md

 - identify and remediate performance bottlenecks
 - understand trigger points for scaling policies

-### Service MUST be able to toletate expected stress
+### Service MUST be able to tolerate expected stress

 The service must be stressed tested beyond normal load conditions (at least 200% of expected peak load), so as to;